-With snow-capped mountain peaks and the soft glow of Christmas lights beneath snow-capped rooftops, the beauty of Banff at Christmas is something you must see for yourself.
+With snow-capped mountain peaks and the soft glow of Christmas lights beneath snow-covered rooftops, the beauty of Banff at Christmas is something you must see for yourself.
 There’s really no better place to experience a Canadian Christmas than in Banff.
 It truly is a winter wonderland!

 If you’ve ever dreamed of a white Christmas for the holiday season, Banff and the Canadian Rockies is where you’ll find it.
 Right in time for Christmas, Banff receives its highest annual snowfall with an average of 44cm of snow.
 It doesn’t snow often though, with a daily chance of getting snowfall at roughly 10%.
 With some luck those light white flakes will be falling all around you on Christmas day!

 You’ll love visiting Banff in December and spending Christmas in Banff National Park.
-The soft blanket of snow around town and on the mountaintops makes you feel like you are in a real-life snow globe.
-In town, it seems like everyone is in the spirit with Christmas lights and decorations everywhere you look.
+The soft blanket of snow around the Banff town and on the mountaintops of the Canadian Rockies makes you feel like you are in a real-life snow globe.
+In downtown Banff, it seems like everyone is in the spirit with Christmas lights and decorations everywhere you look.

-In addition to the holiday festive spirit, there are plenty of fun things to do in Banff at Christmas and here are all our favorite ways to get in the Christmas spirit in Banff:
+In addition to the holiday festive spirit, there are plenty of fun things to do in Banff at Christmas!
+Here are all our favorite Banff Christmas activities:

-Late November is the start of the Christmas season in Banff and it’s kicked off with the popular Santa Claus Parade of Lights.
-The parade is a chance for kids to get a glimpse of Santa as he rides along Banff Avenue.
+Late November is the start of the Christmas season in Banff National Park and it’s kicked off with the popular Santa Claus Parade of Lights.
+This Banff Christmas parade is a chance for kids to get a glimpse of Santa as he rides along Banff Avenue.

 Don’t be mistaken in thinking this is just for kids, this event is fun for both adults and children alike!